-How To Price Your Ecommerce Product For The Biggest Growth Potential
+How to Price Your Ecommerce Products for Maximum Growth

-When it comes to ecommerce, pricing your products can make or break your business.
+When it comes to ecommerce, pricing your products can make or break your success.

-Once you decide what to sell, a price establishes where your product is in the market.
-Pricing is a powerful marketing tool that can position your product within the market, and it’s not just about providing a bargain or making a huge profit.
+Once you decide what to sell, pricing determines where your product sits in the market.
+It’s not just about being affordable or turning a huge profit.
+It’s about sending the right signal.

-Despite costing less than $1,000 to manufacture, the luxury timepiece can sell for a whopping $5,000 or more.
+It costs them less than $1,000 to manufacture a watch.
+But that same watch can sell for $5,000 or more.

 Every price needs to cover your costs at a minimum.